 What is a snapshot?

 Snapshots are a new feature of Apple's APFS filesystem, and they're available on macOS High Sierra and later.
 A snapshot is a point-in-time representation of a volume on your hard drive.
 Once the snapshot is taken, each file within that snapshot will be available on the snapshot in its exact state at the moment that the snapshot was taken, even if you delete the file.
 When you configure CCC to make regular snapshots of your APFS-formatted volumes, you can quickly restore older versions of your files.
-When you combine snapshots and CCC bootable backups, you can even restore an older version of your Mac's operating system!

 Note: Snapshots are only available for APFS-formatted volumes on macOS High Sierra and later.